IntersectMBO/formal-ledger-specifications/CONTRIBUTING.md

 To install it locally and use that install with emacs, you can do the following:

 - Put the version of Agda specified in the nix file somewhere: `nix-build -A agda -o ~/IOHK/ledger-agda`.
-- Put the following into your init file (highlight and `M-x eval-region` to load it without restarting emacs):
+- Put the following into your init file (highlight and `M-x eval-region` to load it without restarting emacs).
+Note that this assumes that your regular install of Agda is in your path with the name `agda` and version `2.6.2.2`, otherwise you'll have to edit these variables.
 ```
 (setq my/ledger-agda-name "~/IOHK/ledger-agda")
 (defun my/toggle-ledger-agda ()
   (interactive)
   (if (string-equal agda2-program-name "agda")
+      (setq agda2-version      "2.6.3"
-      (setq agda2-program-name (concat my/ledger-agda-name "/bin/agda"))
+            agda2-program-name (concat my/ledger-agda-name "/bin/agda"))
+    (setq agda2-version      "2.6.2.2"
-    (setq agda2-program-name "agda"))
+          agda2-program-name "agda"))
   (agda2-restart))
 (with-eval-after-load 'agda2-mode (define-key agda2-mode-map (kbd "C-c C-x C-t") 'my/toggle-ledger-agda))
 ```